 3.1.
-Introduction
+INTRODUCTION

-The discussion below will: (1) describe/summarize the pertinent potentially affected resources; (2) determine whether the proposed G&G activities and their impact-producing factors (IPFs) will have significant impacts on the marine, coastal, or human environments of the GOM; and (3) identify significant impacts, if any, that may require further NEPA analysis in an EIS.
+The discussion below will: (1) describe/summarize the pertinent potentially affected resources; (2) determine whether the proposed G&G activities and their impact-producing factors (IPF) will have significant impacts on the marine, coastal, or human environments of the GOM; and (3) identify significant impacts, if any, that may require further NEPA analysis in an EIS.
 The description of the affected environment and impact analysis are presented together in this section for each resource.

-For each potentially affected resource, BOEM staff reviewed and analyzed all currently available peer-reviewed literature and integrated these data and findings into the analyses below.
+For each potentially affected resource, BOEM staff reviewed and analyzed all currently available peerreviewed literature and integrated these data and findings into the analyses below.
 The analyses cite the best available, relevant scientific literature.
 BOEM performed this analysis to determine whether Shell's proposed survey activities will significantly impact the marine, coastal, or human environments of the GOM.
 For the impact analysis, resource-specific significance criteria were developed for each category of the affected environment.
 The criteria reflect consideration of both the context and intensity of the impact at issue (see 40 CFR § 1508.27).
-The criteria for impacts to environmental resources are classified into one of the three following levels:
+The criteria for impacts to environmental resources are generally classified into one of the three following levels:

-Significant Adverse Impact (including those that could be mitigated to nonsignificance);
+- 1. Significant Adverse Impact (including those that could be mitigated to nonsignificance);

-Adverse but Not Significant Impact; or
+- 2. Adverse but Not Significant Impact; or

-Negligible Impact.
+- 3. Negligible Impact.

-Preliminary screening for this assessment was based on a review of this relevant literature; previous SEAs; the PEA (USDOI, MMS, 2004); the Multisale EIS (USDOI, BOEM, 2017); and relevant literature pertinent to historic and projected activities.
+Preliminary screening for this assessment was based on a review of this relevant literature; previous SEAs; the GOM G&G PEIS (USDOI, BOEM, 2017a); the Multisale EIS (USDOI, BOEM, 2017b); the 2018 SEIS (USDOI, BOEM, 2017c); and relevant literature pertinent to historic and projected activities.